-An isolated wilderness, Alaska is home to some of the world’s largest national parks and most pristine natural beauty, and it beckons as an adventure destination for those willing to forge through its wild terrain.
+An isolated wilderness, Alaska is home to some of the world’s largest national parks and most pristine natural beauty.
+An Alaska adventure is perfect for enthusiasts of all ages willing to forge through its wild terrain.

 The untamed landscape around Winterlake Lodge is rich with wildlife and outdoor activity.
-From there, you can go fly-fishing, whitewater rafting, paddle boarding, canoeing and hiking.
-You can also take a helicopter up to the glaciers to see where the Iditarod dog sled teams train and learn how to race the dogs.
+Perfect for an Alaska adventure.
+Guests can go fly-fishing, whitewater rafting, paddleboarding, canoeing, and hiking.

 In the middle of the summer at Winterlake Lodge, you can board a helicopter to fly to the top of a glacier.
 You might catch a glimpse of the Iditarod dogsled teams training below as you fly overhead.
-Once you arrive at the top you can go cross-country skiing, snowshoeing and even mush the dogs (aka ride and lead a dog sled all over the glacier).
-The lodge provides all the equipment you need and makes the whole experience super comfortable.
+Once you arrive at the top you can go cross-country skiing, snowshoeing, and even mush the dogs — a popular term meaning to ride and lead a dog sled — over the glacier.
+The lodge provides all of the equipment needed making the entire experience comfortable on this Alaskan adventure.

-The beauty of Tutka Bay Lodge is in its intimate atmosphere.
-With only six guest cabins, there’s a high level of service and the itineraries are flexible.
-On this particular evening, there was some whale activity reported, so everyone who wanted to see the whales jumped in a boat with Gus, the guide manager, and cruised to the locations where the whales had been seen.
-It was a rainy, cold evening, but inside the boat, we were warm and cozy inside the boat throughout our whale-watching expedition.
+The beauty of Tutka Bay Lodge is its intimate atmosphere.
+With only six guest cabins, there’s a very high level of service and the itineraries are flexible.
+One rainy, cold evening during my stay we learned of some reported whale activity nearby.
+The lodge quickly organized a boat to take us to where the whales were last seen.
+Though the weather was damp and chilly outside, we were warm and cozy inside the boat throughout our whale-watching expedition.
 The staff provided everything needed to protect us from the elements from parkas to boots.

-From Tutka Bay Lodge, you can go on a bear viewing adventure in Katmai National Park.
-To get there you fly in a small plane to an undisclosed location in the park and land on a black beach.
-There’s no airstrip which means the experience with the bears is primitive and raw.
-In fact, this location is so secretive, the pilots hide the planes so no one flying overhead can find it.
-After landing you set out with the pilots, who are also guides, and hike around the peninsula to view the bears.
+From Tutka Bay Lodge, you can go on a bear-viewing adventure to Katmai National Park.
+You will board a small plane to an undisclosed location before landing on a black beach.
+In fact, this location is so remote, the pilot hides the plane so no one flying overhead can see it.
+Your private guide will lead a hike around the peninsula to view the bears.
 Though we were sometimes no more than 30 feet away from a bear, we felt very safe in the hands of our knowledgable and experienced guide.

-A portrait of a young coastal brown bear in Katmai National Park.
-At one point this curious bear started walking towards our small group.
-It was fascinating to watch our experienced guides stand their ground and literally speak to him—almost like a pet dog.
-After a while, the little fella turned around to go play with his friends instead.
+I snapped this portrait of a young coastal brown bear in Katmai National Park.
+He was very curious about us and moved slowly toward our small group.
+It was fascinating to observe our guides stand their ground and literally speak to him — almost like a pet dog.
+Soon enough the little fella turned around to go play with his friends instead.

 Pro Tip!
 Layer up for a busy day of hiking in the wilderness.
-The mornings are chilly, but afternoons are comfortable. –Catherine Brown, Luxury Travel Expert
+The mornings are often chilly while afternoons are comfortable. — Catherine Brown, Luxury Travel Expert

 Our Suggested Itinerary: Alaska Adventure: Wild Frontiers // 9 days, 8 nights through Anchorage, Iditarod Trail, Kachemak Bay State Park, and Girdwood

-To book your Alaska adventure, contact your Luxury Travel Expert.
+To book your Alaska adventure, contact a Ker & Downey destination specialist.